kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \(d\) This part applies to any aircraft issued a special airworthiness certificate in the light-sport category except:

-\(1\) The repair or alteration form specified in §[[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.5   Approval for return to service after maintenance, preventive maintenance, rebuilding, or alteration.|§43.5]](b) and 43.9(d) is not required to be completed for products not produced under an FAA approval;
+\(1\) The repair or alteration form specified in [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.5   Approval for return to service after maintenance, preventive maintenance, rebuilding, or alteration.|§§43.5]](b) and 43.9(d) is not required to be completed for products not produced under an FAA approval;

 \(2\) Major repairs and major alterations for products not produced under an FAA approval are not required to be recorded in accordance with appendix B of this part; and